abd-Kabir/ax-tech/README.md

 Link for [**OpenAPI/Swagger**](http://127.0.0.1:8000/docs)

-PS: I did successfully run the project with docker-compose (app + db), but the alembic migrations would not work properly, so decided to not include docker version of the app.
+PS: I did successfully run the project with docker-compose (app + db), but the alembic migrations would not work properly, so I decided to not include the docker version of the app.